sh123/micro_loraprs/README.md

 # Arduino Micro LoRA KISS modem and APRS AX.25 digirepeater

 ## Introduction
-This project is a standalone Arduino Micro LoRA USB KISS modem and APRS AX.25 digirepeater with RA-01 LoRA module.
+This project is Arduino Micro LoRA USB KISS modem and standalone APRS AX.25 digirepeater with RA-01 LoRA module.

 Probably, could be easily used with other Arduino boards.